Trevor20/SQL-PowerBI-Portfolio/projects/Project5-CoffeeRetailAnalysis/README.md

 ## 🔍 Key Business Questions Answered

 1. What are the top 5 best-selling products?
-2. How do monthly sales trends change over time?
+2. How do sales trends vary monthly and daily?
 3. Which stores generate the highest revenue?
 4. What is the impact of discounts on net sales?
 5. How does customer gender influence discount usage?
-6. Which stores have the most profitable managers?
+6. Which managers outperform others in net sales?
 7. What is the customer age distribution of sales?
 8. How do gross profit and discounts correlate?
 9. Which cities contribute the most to sales volume?